Genis-Vell: Insanity

 Genis' inability to control his cosmic awareness results in insanity.
 After a string of irrational adventures, Genis destroys the multiverse at the behest of Entropy and Epiphany.
 The multiverse is recreated with a Last Thursdayism effect on the universe's population, although with several alterations including him still wearing the Kree uniform from a timeline that no longer exist and he has an adult sister named Phyla-Vell.
 Although he swears to do good throughout the universe, a hallucination of Epiphany tells him that he is still insane.

 Genis sets up an office for his superhero activities on Hyperion.
 Phyla arrives to mock his efforts, but they are interrupted when a future version of Marlo attacks them.
 Genis travels through time to find out why Marlo became a villain, and hopefully prevent it.
 Genis learns that his son Ely-Vell (who has not yet been born in Genis' timeline) is evil and plans to use both Marlo and Genis to trigger a near-universal extinction event.
-Unable to overcome his son in battle, Genis defeats Ely by choosing to kill him as an infant (an event still in his future), but faced with his infant son, he instead resolves to simply not have any children.
-By making the decision, his adult son fades away.
+Unable to overcome his son in battle, Genis defeats Ely by choosing to kill him as an infant (an event still in his future).
+Rather than killing Ely, Genis instead resolves to not have children.
+After he makes this decision, Ely fades away.
 Genis returns to the present, suffering great anguish from his choice.
 He is then separated from Rick by the cosmic entity Expediency.